stat545ubc-2023/collaborative-group6/README.md

 ## Project summary
 The project is the practice of the markdown file understanding how to use Github and push/pull requests.
+In this project, we troubleshoot the broken R code and rewrite the code to address instructions.

 ## Contents of the Repository (to be completed)